-All eyes are on Germany this week, with Transport Logistic 2023 and Air Cargo Europe 2023 in Munich a natural focal point for buyers and sellers of logistics in Europe and beyond.
+All eyes were on Germany in May 2023, with Transport Logistic 2023 and Air Cargo Europe 2023 in Munich a natural focal point for buyers and sellers of logistics in Europe and beyond.
 With this in mind, Xeneta’s Weekly Rate Update for ocean transportation takes an in-depth look at the essential export corridors for intra-European and extra-European container shipping.

 European containerized exports (measured in TEU) is usually seen as the baby brother to imports, but, as shown by 2022’s figures, there’s not much difference between the two.
 Last year 24.2m TEUs entered the European region, whereas 20.9m TEUs exited.
 Intra-regional trade amounted to 8.2m TEU (source: CTS).